morikatron/toio-sdk-for-unity/docs_EN/download_sdk.md

 <img src="res/download_sdk/import_sdk.png">

+#### Migrating to the Universal Render Pipeline (URP)

+If you import [toio-sdk-for-unity.unitypackage] (version 1.7.0 or later) into a project that uses the legacy Built-in Render Pipeline, materials such as the simulator's cube prefab will not render correctly (e.g., appearing pink).
+To resolve this issue, we recommend migrating your entire project to the Universal Render Pipeline (URP).

+The general migration steps are as follows:

+- Install URP: Install the Universal RP package from the Package Manager.
+- Convert Assets: Open `Window -> Rendering -> Render Pipeline` Converter, search for assets using the built-in format, and convert them.
+- Configure URP: Assign the URP Asset in your project settings (Graphics and Quality).
+- Fine-tuning: Adjust parameters such as light intensity and material settings as needed after the migration.

+For more detailed instructions, please refer to the [Official Unity Documentation](https://docs.unity3d.com/Manual/urp/upgrading-from-birp.html).

 ### 3.Run samples and check operation
 Once loaded into your Unity project, navigate to the `Assets/toio-sdk/Tutorials/1.Basic/0.BasicScene/` folder and double-click on `0.BasicScene scene file` to open it.